doctrine-extensions/DoctrineExtensions/doc/annotations.md

 single reader instance for whole project.
 The example bellow shows how to setup the mapping and listeners:

+**Note:** using this repository you can test and check the [example demo configuration](https://github.com/l3pp4rd/DoctrineExtensions/blob/master/example/em.php)

 ``` php
 $reader = new \Doctrine\Common\Annotations\AnnotationReader();
 $annotationDriver = new \Doctrine\ORM\Mapping\Driver\AnnotationDriver($reader);